OpenNewsLabs/c-span_opened_captions_server/README.md

 For buffering the text.
 Run this server on a heroku or EC2 instance or something similar.
 See below for details on running it locally and using [`ngrok`](https://github.com/OpenNewsLabs/c-span_opened_captions_server#testing-app-script-using-ngrok) to access the local host end point from google docs app script.

-This server needed because opencaptions uses websockets and google apps script don't.
+This is server needed because opencaptions uses websockets and google apps script don't.
 Otherwise it could all be run just inside of a google app script.

 For the Google app script initially looked at [NPR one on github](https://github.com/nprapps/debates) from [their live fact checking debate](https://source.opennews.org/en-US/articles/how-npr-transcribes-and-fact-checks-debates-live).